JSFoundation/TAC/BasePolicies/Governance.md

 ## CB, WG and Project Governance

-Every technical governing body over Projects in the Foundation must have a documented governance model that describes its basic operation.
+Every technical governing body in the Foundation must have a documented governance model that describes its basic operation.
 This must be documented in the appropriate repository and referenced by the `README.md`.

 ## Starting a CB or WG